MicroStrategy/rest-api-docs/contributing/content-style-guide.md

 - Titles, sidebar labels, and headers

   - These should use **sentence case**.
-For example, prefer "This is the title from MicroStrategy" over "This Is The Title From MicroStrategy".
+For example, prefer "This is the title from Strategy" over "This Is The Title From Strategy".
   - `sidebar_label` should only be used if you want a different title in the sidebar than the `title` in front matter.
 (Note: For folders, `label` in sidebars.js takes priority over `sidebar_label`)

 ## Tables